 Not to be outdone, faux wood beam manufacturers have sprung up across the country to offer more cost-effective solutions to homeowners looking for that classic timber beam look.
 These composite beams, usually made of polyurethane plastics, are virtually indistinguishable from the real thing.
 Besides being a lot cheaper, these beams are also much easier to install because they are so lightweight in comparison.
 This also makes them an option in homes that can’t handle the heavy structural demands of installing solid wood varieties.

-Need to find a pro for your wood beams?Find Pros
+Ready to start your wood beams?Find Pros

 While most homeowners think of a single beam running across a high ceiling, the design possibilities of decorating with wood timbers is limited by only one thing—space.
 They look great as decorative trusses in cathedral or other high ceilings, as well as in smaller rooms as a decorative trim.
 If you just can’t get enough of the antiquated, old charm of wood beam construction, think about installing them in regular patterns across lower ceilings as well.
 You’ll feel like you’re in a medieval cottage every time you walk into the room.